9/11 Birthdays Are Bittersweet [PHOTOS]

 I became incredibly overwhelmed with the emotion of it all.
 I didn’t know how to deal with such a combination of feelings.
 I wanted that Tuesday to be a normal birthday, a day on which I could be a little selfish and enjoy the beauty of the day with family and friends.
 I had been looking forward to a family dinner at Texas Roadhouse that night, and was excited about becoming an adult.
 All of that changed Tuesday morning when I walked into the journalism lab and it will never be the same anymore.

 I went home early and found myself sitting in my bedroom staring at my new poster pondering the irony of the gift.
-I tried to watch anything else, TRL on MTV anything that was more tragic news.
+I tried to watch anything else, TRL on MTV anything that was not more tragic news.

 That day, nearly 3,000 people lost their lives, and I will never forget it.
 It was really difficult to go out later that night and try to celebrate something that felt so incredibly selfish as a birthday.
 The mood at Texas Roadhouse was so somber it was almost surreal.
-We had dinner, the staff attempted to a give a birthday “Yee Haw”, but no one was really into it, and we left for dessert a friend’s house.
+We had dinner, the staff attempted to a give a birthday “Yee Haw”, but no one was really into it, and we left for dessert at a friend’s house.

 The same friend that had given me the incredible art posters, had gone above and beyond and showered me with a basket of incredible gifts.
 She gave me a book on Astrology, ‘Carrie‘ by Stephen King, and Alanis Morissette’s ‘Jagged Little Pill‘ on CD.